-One of the best players to don a UTSA uniform, Michelle Cheatham is in her third season of leading the Roadrunners softball program after spending eight seasons as an assistant.
+One of the best players to don a UTSA uniform, Michelle Cheatham is in her 5th season of leading the Roadrunners softball program after spending eight seasons as an assistant.

 Just the fifth head coach in program annals, Cheatham assumed the role on Aug.
 29, 2013, and wasted no time in restoring UTSA to one of the best power hitting teams in the nation.

-In her first season, the Roadrunners led Conference USA with 71 home runs and ranked eighth in the nation by crushing 1.31 round-trippers per game.
-The UTSA offense racked up 242 runs, which along with its 71 homers were the most since the 2007 season.
-The Roadrunners hit seven grand slams during the campaign and in Cheatham’s second game at the helm, UTSA tied an NCAA record with two grand slams in an inning.
+In 2014, the Roadrunners led C-USA with 71 home runs and ranked eighth in the nation by crushing 1.31 round-trippers per game.
+The team hit seven grand slams during the campaign and in Cheatham’s second game at the helm, UTSA tied an NCAA record with two grand slams in an inning.

 Cheatham spent the previous eight years on the Roadrunners’ coaching staff as an assistant coach.
 She was hired prior to the 2006 season and worked with the catchers, outfielders and assisted hitting instruction in addition to duties as the team’s first base coach, equipment manager and travel coordinator.

 During her eight seasons, UTSA produced a total of 29 all-conference selections, including 12 first-team nods, three NFCA All-Region picks (Jessica Els/2006, Jessica Rogers/2007, Caitlyn Ivy/2010), three Southland Conference Freshmen of the Year (Brittany Cantu/2006, Molly Fichtner/2011, Megan Low/2012) and a Southland Utility Player of the Year honoree (Amanda Horton/2006).